daizoru/node-potter/README.md

 node-potter
 ===========

-Draw Something in 3D Space
+Draw and Print Something in 3D Voxel Space

 ## overview

-  A library to draw in a 3D canvas, and create things to be printed in 3D, like this beautiful dog:
+  A library to draw things in a 3D grid space using voxels (3D pixels).

+  The interface is simple - and you export your creation to a few file formats.

+  For an example, I did my best to create an accurate, voxel-based dog:

   ![doogy](http://img528.imageshack.us/img528/518/doggy.png)

-  I know, I know, it looks very realistic.
-You can do it, too!
-If you install this library.
+  Cool?
+Ok, you can do it, too.
+You just have to npm install potter.

+  The ultimate goal is to support different material-by-voxel, to allow creation of models and objects with different colors, textures, materials in the inside (not just surface)

-  For the moment 3D printers cannot read voxel-with-material formats, so you may have to build your own 3D printer (which I started to do myself)
+  For the moment very few 3D printers support this (?), so you may have to build your own.
+Yep, this is hacker's stuff.

-  That said, you can try an experimental .STL export right now (which basically create polygonal 3D cubes for each voxel)
+  That said, you can try an experimental .STL export right now, to print models using common commercial and DIY printers.
+  (Basically, voxels are converted to 3D cubes, mades of regular triangles.
+Unfortunately, this means HUGE files, like 200 megabytes)

 ## why

   Because it's funny.
 If you don't get why, you should probably browse something else on Github.

 ## TODO
-  * better file stream support (currently buffer saturate)
+  * advanced streaming features - better buffering, and broadcast..
+  * .. in order to develop a WebGL renderer to visualize the voxel stream
   * support binary STL (and colors)
   * implement more materials: http://www.matbase.com/matbase_material_properties_database.html